framephil/passphrase.school/README.md

 ## Credits

-Created by Phillip Winfrey with a lot of help from GitHub Copilot.
+Created by Phillip Winfrey with assistance from GitHub Copilot.